Parallel Accelerated Custom Correlation Coefficient Calculations for Genomics Applications

-The GBOOST code, discussed in \cite{gboost}, is a gene-gene interaction code for 2-way studies optimized for single GPUs using encoding of gene data into bit strings with avoidance of redundant computations; \cite{gwisfi} describes GWISFI, a single-GPU code for 2-way GWAS calculations. \cite{gonzalez} develops a UPC++ code for gene-gene interaction studies for small numbers of GPUs and Intel Phi processors exploiting vector hardware and hardware population count instructions. \cite{gonzalez2} considers 3-way interactions on a node with 4 GPUs. \cite{solomonik} develops parallel tensor computation methods, structurally similar to 3-way metrics computations, with particular attention to avoiding redundant computations; however, the work does not consider GPUs or shaping of the computational regions to accommodate processors with long vector lengths. \cite{pande} discusses similarity metric calculations for chemical informatics applications on single GPUs using space filling curve methods and hardware population count instructions; it recognizes the correspondence of these calculations to BLAS-3 matrix-matrix product computations and pays close attention to optimizing memory accesses. \cite{cloud} considers 2-way studies on compute clouds using MapReduce on conventional CPUs. \cite{pawsey} adapts existing packages to perform 2-way CPU and GPU studies and 3-way CPU studies on as many as 200 cores in parallel. \cite{goudey} performs k-way GWAS studies for arbitrary k with consideration of load balancing and elimination of redundancies on a 4096-node IBM Blue Gene/Q system; results for a single GPU are also presented. \cite{weeks} performs 2-way analyses on up to 126 nodes of the Intel Phi-based Stampede system (cf. \cite{weeks2}). \cite{stanzione} considers 2-way computations on thousands of compute cores with good scalability and good absolute performance on conventional CPUs.
+The GBOOST code, discussed in \cite{gboost}, is a gene-gene interaction code for 2-way studies optimized for single GPUs using encoding of gene data into bit strings with avoidance of redundant computations; Wang et al.\ \cite{gwisfi} describes GWISFI, a single-GPU code for 2-way GWAS calculations.
+Gonzalez-Dominguez et al. \cite{gonzalez} develops a UPC++ code for gene-gene interaction studies for small numbers of GPUs and Intel Phi processors exploiting vector hardware and hardware population count instructions.
+Gonzalez-Dominguez and Schmidt \cite{gonzalez2} considers 3-way interactions on a node with 4 GPUs.
+Solomonik et al.\ \cite{solomonik} develops parallel tensor computation methods, structurally similar to 3-way metrics computations, with particular attention to avoiding redundant computations; however, the work does not consider GPUs or shaping of the computational regions to accommodate processors with long vector lengths.
+Haque et al.\ \cite{pande} discusses similarity metric calculations for chemical informatics applications on single GPUs using space filling curve methods and hardware population count instructions; it recognizes the correspondence of these calculations to BLAS-3 matrix-matrix product computations and pays close attention to optimizing memory accesses.
+Wang et al.\ \cite{cloud} considers 2-way studies on compute clouds using MapReduce on conventional CPUs.
+Yang et al.\ \cite{pawsey} adapts existing packages to perform 2-way CPU and GPU studies and 3-way CPU studies on as many as 200 cores in parallel.
+Goudey et al.\ \cite{goudey} performs k-way GWAS studies for arbitrary k with consideration of load balancing and elimination of redundancies on a 4096-node IBM Blue Gene/Q system; results for a single GPU are also presented.
+Luecke et al.\ \cite{weeks} performs 2-way analyses on up to 126 nodes of the Intel Phi-based Stampede system (cf. \cite{weeks2}).
+Koesterke et al.\ \cite{stanzione} considers 2-way computations on thousands of compute cores with good scalability and good absolute performance on conventional CPUs.